One of the most fascinating aspects of loyalty is consumer psychology and how this is built into the design of loyalty programs.

 The Law of Exercise is a principle associated with the theory of connectionism.
 It suggests that the more frequently a connection between a stimulus and a response is reinforced through repetition or practice, the stronger that connection becomes.
 This principle highlights the importance of repetition and practice in learning and strengthening associations between stimuli and responses.

 Ritual Rewards originally launched in Toronto, and is now in 4 countries (US, Canada, Australia and UK) more than 50 cities.
-Ritual Rewards is a restaurant-based rewards app which enables members to order through any restaurant or café in the Ritual network and earn points for their spend.
+A restaurant-based rewards app which enables members to order through any restaurant or café in the Ritual network and earn points for their spend.
 Ritual Rewards focuses on rewarding repeat behaviour with the aim to build intrinsic member habits, such as attaching rewards to daily coffee and lunch purchases.

 Operant Conditioning is a learning theory which proposes that behaviours can be strengthened or weakened based on the consequences they produce.
 Through Operant Conditioning, behaviours can be shaped and modified by manipulating the consequences that follow them.
 By reinforcing desired behaviours and punishing undesired behaviours, individuals can learn to engage in behaviours that are favourable and suppress behaviours that are unfavourable.